 This is a recurring question in software development.
 Responses to this question usually lead developers to an intense debate confronting several points of view.
 Even though the question seems complex, the only possible answer seems very obvious to me.

 Some say that tests result in additional costs to the project because they stretch development time.
 I see it differently.
 Believe it or not, every software gets tested during its development.
 The option "no tests" may exist in theory, but they are always made in practice.
-The point is to define how you do them.
+The point is how you do them.

 The dilemma between testing or not testing an application is false.
 The real one is if we should do it manually or automatically.

 By choosing to test an application manually, you opt for the strategy in which a developer must open a browser to ensure not only the new functionality but also to ensure all the old ones.
 This strategy sounds a bit expensive to me.
 A variation of this strategy would be doing manual tests for the new functionality only.
 In this last case, it's up to the customers to check if the rest of the application keeps working as expected after the new functionality's deployment.
 It seems a strategy even more expensive to me...

 Another approach is to test every new functionality automatically.
 Rather than opening a browser to ensure the expected behavior, you do it by running a suite of automated tests.
 The effort needed to write automated tests is very similar to the effort spent on the browser.
 The big difference is that a manual test must be run by a human before every deployment, is repetitive, tedious, and takes too much time.
 An automated test is written by a developer just once and is run thousand times by a machine in a fraction of the time a human would take to do the same job.
 Finally, a fair strategy.

 But why do many people think that manual tests are cheaper than automated ones?
 In my opinion, there is a hidden and mistaken premise in such assumption.
 The premise that every developer is naturally equipped with all the necessary skills to write automated tests just because he is able to write some code.